 - Science (SCI) - Regular observing proposals.
-They follow regular Phase 1-Phase 2 deadlines and procedures. - Science Long Term (MLT) - Identical to regular science proposals but request (and obtain) observing time for more than one semester.
+They follow regular Phase 1-Phase 2 deadlines and procedures.
+Only up to 150 hours may be requested. - Science Long Term (MLT) - Identical to regular science proposals but request (and obtain) observing time for more than one semester.
 See section 11.4 for more information. - Large Science Proposal (LSP) - Large Science Proposals request > 150 hours from one or more Partners, which can be spread over a total of six semesters.
 See section 11.6 for more information. - Director's Discretionary Time (DDT) - DDT proposals may be submitted at any point via the PIPT, but they must be agreed upon with SALT (sa@salt.ac.za) and ddt@saao.ac.za prior to submission.
 See section 11.5 for more details.
-A total of 10h of DDT time is potentially available for 2016-2. - Commissioning (COM) - These are proposals intending to test new instruments, instrument modes or specific characteristics of the telescope/instrumentation.
+A total of 10h of DDT time is potentially available for 2017-1. - Commissioning (COM) - These are proposals intending to test new instruments, instrument modes or specific characteristics of the telescope/instrumentation.
 These must be agreed upon with SALT (sa@salt.ac.za) prior to submission, or be submitted in response to a Call for Commissioning proposals.